front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 ### Batching

-In this context, batching is the process of grouping every data that is required so that they could be retrieved in an efficient manner.
-In the example above, let's suppose that our category contained 10 products `PANT-01`, `PANT-02`, …, `PANT-10`.
+Batching, in this context is the process of grouping every data that is required so that they could be retrieved in an efficient manner.

-If the remote API had a way to do it, we could leverage batching to fetch all product inventories with a single remote API call to an endpoint like https://inventory.example.com/stocks?skus=PANT-01,PANT-02,…,PANT-10.
+Let's suppose that our category contained 10 products `PANT-01`, `PANT-02`, …, `PANT-10`.
+Then, instead of making 10 HTTP requests for each product stock, we could leverage batching to fetch all product inventories with a single remote API call (ex: `https://inventory.example.com/stocks?skus=PANT-01,PANT-02,…,PANT-10`).

-As you can see, we can avoid many remote API calls with this pattern.
+These kind of batch endpoints are not always available on remote services.
+But if they exist, they can avoid many remote API calls and lead to better performance.

 ### Caching